telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_arcgis_featuretable_sink.md

 #### <a name="section2.2.2"></a>About case-sensitivity

 **[FIXME #2320](https://github.com/telefonicaid/fiware-cygnus/issues/2320)**.
 Currently Arcgis sink is case sensitive with the attributes to persist in the Feature Table although arcgis is not case sensitive.
-This behaviour requires the use of name-mappings to match the case letters of the attribute definition in the Feature Table.
+This behaviour requires the use of name-mappings to match the case letters of the attribute's definition in the Feature Table.

-For instance, if we have the following Feature Layer definition for the "car" entity type:
+For instance, if we have the following Feature Layer definition for the "Car" entity type:
 ```
 Fields:

     objectid ( type: esriFieldTypeOID, alias: objectid, editable: false, nullable: false, defaultValue: null, modelName: objectid )
-    car ( type: esriFieldTypeString, alias: id, editable: true, nullable: true, length: 255, defaultValue: null, modelName: id )
+    licensePlate ( type: esriFieldTypeString, alias: licensePlate, editable: true, nullable: true, length: 255, defaultValue: null, modelName: licensePlate )
     speed ( type: esriFieldTypeDouble, alias: speed, editable: true, nullable: true, defaultValue: null, modelName: speed )
     oillevel ( type: esriFieldTypeDouble, alias: oillevel, editable: true, nullable: true, defaultValue: null, modelName: oillevel )
 ```

-And the model definition of the `car` is:
+And the model definition of the `Car` is:

 ```
 {
     "id": "car1",
-    "type": "car",
+    "type": "Car",
     "location": {
         "type": "geo:json",
         "value": {